 An easy, quick, and satisfying meal, this penne with chicken, broccoli, and sundried tomatoes dish, with it’s fairly light yet garlicky, creamy (no cream!) sauce, is a welcome meal on any night of the week!

 It has been one heck of a week for us here – we finally moved into our new home this weekend!
 Of course, with that it almost requires a stint in light combat training in order to walk through the kitchen and I’m not sure if I’ll ever find my pots and pans…which hopefully means that there is set of stainless steel beauties in my near future.

 But no matter, the boxes will eventually get emptied, the mounds of packing paper will make their way to the dumpster in our front yard (I’ll bet our neighbors love that), I’ll find a place for the kitchen table, and maybe I’ll even be able to cook dinner when my parents come to visit this weekend.
 Speaking of cooking, let me mention the first new purchases for the kitchen and how much I already adore them.

 With the anticipation of packers and movers invading our old house last week before the move, I made this dish to make sure we had a decent homemade meal for a few nights that only needed to be reheated in the microwave.
-And in fact, more that just decent.
-So with whole wheat penne, a ton of fresh garlic, quickly sautéed sliced chicken breasts, bright green broccoli, and a full 1/2 cup of sundried tomatoes, this meal packs a punch without a whole lot of fat or calories.
+And in fact, it was more that just decent.
+With whole wheat penne, a ton of fresh garlic, quickly sautéed sliced chicken breasts, bright green broccoli, and a full half cup of sundried tomatoes, this meal packs a punch without a whole lot of fat or calories.
 A creamy sauce is created with just some white wine, chicken broth, and pasta water and it coats the pasta beautifully.